bigpandaio/ansible-workshop/workshop/1_dynamic_inventory.md

 Where did that `role_` come from?

-In [our static](../dev/static) file we matched group names to tag roles, a typical convention used across providers.
+In [our static](../dev/static) file we matched group names to roles, a typical convention used across providers.

 ```
 [web]